Technology / System Admin

 So, what are the benefits of using a serverless database?
 You get to keep your sanity (Eg, reduced downtime, seamless maintenance periods, better security, etc…).

 Of course, a serverless database is not the appropriate answer for everyone.
-Likewise, a serverless database may not even be possible due to laws and regulations depending on your industry.
+Likewise, a serverless database may be impossible due to laws and regulations depending on your industry.
 Furthermore, a serverless database may cost you more in the long run.

 How to Choose a Database for a Serverless App

-We’ve discussed a lot about databases so far.
+We’ve discussed databases a lot so far.
 You should feel comfortable with the differences between the types of serverless databases that AWS offers.
-Just in case you need more help, check out CBT Nugget’s skill course on how to choose the right datastore for AWS for your apps.
+If you need more help, check out CBT Nugget’s skill course on choosing the right datastore for AWS for your apps.

 Here’s the tl;dr version, however.

-You probably already know if you need to use a wide-column, graph, or time-series database.
+You probably already know if you must use a wide-column, graph, or time-series database.
 Those types of databases are typically used under specific scenarios.

-Do you have a general idea of what kind of data you need to collect but are not entirely sure?
+Do you have a general idea of what kind of data you need to collect but are unsure?
 Have you only gotten as far as planning the MVP for your app?
 In that case, go with a document-style database.
 They are much more lenient and versatile at the cost of a bit of performance.
 In this case, take a look at Amazon DocumentDB.

 Final Thoughts

-By now, you should have a comfortable understanding of how to choose a database for a serverless app.
+By now, you should have a comfortable understanding of choosing a database for a serverless app.
 We hope you understand what types of products AWS offers for serverless databases.
-However, this article is by no means an exhaustive resource on those databases.
+However, this article is not an exhaustive resource on those databases.
 It’s merely a primer.
 That means you may want to spend more time understanding how serverless databases work in AWS and how to communicate with them.

 That’s where CBT Nuggets comes in.
-If you know that you will most likely need a serverless relational database, we have you covered.
+If you know that you will most likely need a serverless relational database, we have covered it for you.
 CBT Nuggets has online courses for Amazon RDS.

 Is a document database the right tool for your job?
 Easy enough.
 Learn how to build a MERN application with CBT Nuggets, too.